tommistolercz/plugin.video.vk/README.md

     [plugin.video.vk-1.5.0.zip](https://github.com/tommistolercz/plugin.video.vk/releases/download/v1.5.0/plugin.video.vk-1.5.0.zip)

 2. Install it in Kodi:<br>
-    `Kodi > Settings > Add-ons > Install from zip file...`
+    `Kodi → Settings → Add-ons → Install from zip file...`
     [How to install add-ons from zip files](https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)

-Note: You can also install the add-on from [repository.tommistolercz](https://github.com/tommistolercz/repository.tommistolercz)
+Note: You can also install this add-on from [repository.tommistolercz](https://github.com/tommistolercz/repository.tommistolercz).
+With this method, the add-on will auto-update when there is a new version available.

 ## Features

 Translations:
-- English
-- Russian
-- Czech
+- English, Russian, Czech

 Settings:
 - Items per page